somanidarshan/News-Application/README.md

-# MyNewsFeed
+# MyNewsPartner

 ## Basic Description
-MyNewsFeed is a news fetching application that uses News API to fetch the data.
-User can regularly get the news according to the news category.
+MyNewsPartner is a news application that uses News API to fetch the data.
+Users can get an update of news according to the categories for eg. Sports,Business,Politics,etc.

 ## Tools
 - News API
 - HTTP Networking
 - Retrofit
 - Picasso library